-One thing we love to do together is watch movies outdoors in our yard.
-When I was a kid, my own father regularly took me to the drive-in movies, so for me backyard movies really have a massive nostalgia factor – it’s something I want to pass down to my own children.
+One thing we love to do together is watching movies outdoors in our yard.
+When I was a kid, my own father regularly took me to the drive-in movies, so for me, backyard movies really have a massive nostalgia factor – it’s something I want to pass down to my own children.

 I’d like to share those tips with you now, so if you want to make your backyard movie nights more fun and entertaining whilst keeping your kids interested time and time again, read on.

 1. Pretend it’s a Drive-In with Cardboard Box Cars

 I am going to start off with one of my most favorite ideas, which harks back to my memories of going to the drive-in with my own father in his old Chevy.

 Now, unfortunately, there are no drive-in movies left near where we live, so my kids have never actually been to one.
 Does that stop me though?
 No way!

 What my wife and I do is help our kids make their own pretend cars out of cardboard boxes.
 Once they have made their car, throw a cushion inside of it, and you can set them all in rows in front of the outdoor movie screen.

 It’s just like being at the drive-in movies… well nearly, but not quite.